svewap/nnrestapi/Documentation/Responses/Responses/10_Simple.rst

 .. code-block:: php

    /**
-    * Fastest way to get massive amount of data from database and return it as JSON *
+    * the fastest way to get massive amount of data from database and return it as JSON *
     * @Api\Access("public")
     * @return array